rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 * **Other Ingredients** There will likely be other required ingredients such as intuitive counting ("there are three lights") and some that might not be required but are useful optimisations (intuitive physics and reading facial expressions might be learnable using the existing ingredients without a dedicated ingredient).

-### Building Stories from Stories
+### Building Clips from Experience

 > An AI system enters a kitchen and looks around.
 It hears a noise behind it and looks to see an egg rolling off a table and falling to the ground.

 In the above situation, the system must respond to a sound, move its body and focus on the source.
-It will need to build an understanding of the world as a story using its experience - a large store of stories about the world.
-This works because stories are composable.
+It will need to build an understanding of the world as a clip using its experience - a large store of clips and sequences about the world.
+This works because clips are composable.

 #### Composition

-If there is an unmatched object in view that looks eggy or acts eggy then the AI system will be able to add detail to story by replacing "unidentified roundish falling brown thing" with the best matching egg story.
-This story is now of an egg falling and the next clarification includes a prediction of a mess on the floor and some negative emotion.
+If there is an unmatched object in view that looks eggy or acts eggy then the AI system will be able to add detail to clip by replacing "unidentified roundish falling brown thing" with the best matching egg sequence.
+This clip is now of an egg falling and the next clarification includes a prediction of a mess on the floor and some negative emotion.

 ![falling egg](assets/images/fig-falling-egg.png)

-This process applies to everything in this story, not just eggs and not just objects.
+This process applies to everything in this sequence, not just eggs and not just objects.
 It includes tables, floors, kitchens, cooking, homes, things falling off tables, the sunlight that is illuminating the scene, the shocked face of someone in the room, what happened just before and so on.
-Many of these stories will include what typically happened next.
+Many of these sequences will include what typically happened next.

-These stories will in turn be composed of more fundamental stories - things falling under gravity, smooth surfaces, brittle items, contact and collision and what happens next, shadows on curved objects, and so on.
+These sequences will in turn be composed of more fundamental sequences - things falling under gravity, smooth surfaces, brittle items, contact and collision and what happens next, shadows on curved objects, and so on.

-The AI must find the most relevant stories and so have the best chance of predicting accurately what will happen next.
+The AI must find the most relevant sequences in order to predict most accurately what will happen next.
 This will be used to guide actions.

 #### Distilling Clips to their Essence

-These stories in experience should not be full video clips with all details represented.
+These sequences in experience should not be full video clips with all details represented.
 They should only include the key features.
 This has a number of advantages...

 - This saves space by removing unessential details.
 - It removes distracting information that would make clips harder to locate.
-- Merging a clip into another will be easier as only the key information needs to be adjusted to fit in the current clip and all other details can be incorporated bit by bit from other stories.
+- Merging a clip into another will be easier as only the key information needs to be adjusted to fit in the current clip and all other details can be incorporated bit by bit from other sequences.
 - There is more reuse as a smaller distilled clip is more general and can be used in more situations than a detailed, specific clip.

 Key features are the things that made the clip different from other experiences in some important way.
 This will be affected by the emotional reaction and **novelty** of the clip.
 (Neural networks are good at this kind of processing.)